-To spread this overhead, the Page Program (PP) instruction allows up to 256 bytes to be programmed at a time (changing bits from 1 to 0), provided that they lie in consecutive addresses on the same page of memory.
+To spread this overhead, the Page Program (PP) instruction allows up to 256 bytes be programming at a time (changing bits from 1 to 0), providing that they lie in consecutive addresses on the same page of memory.

-Sector Erase and Bulk Erase
+Sector Erase, Block Erase, and Chip Erase

 The Page Program (PP) instruction allows bits to be reset from 1 to 0.
 Before this can be applied, the bytes of memory need to have been erased to all 1s (FFh).
-This can be achieved, a sector at a time, using the Sector Erase (SE) instruction, or throughout the entire memory, using the Bulk Erase (BE) instruction.
-This starts an internal Erase cycle (of duration t{SE} or t{BE}).
+This can be achieved, a sector at a time, using the Sector Erase (SE) instruction, a block at a time, using the Block Erase (BE) instruction, or throughout the entire memory, using the Chip Erase (CE) instruction.
+This starts an internal Erase cycle (of duration t{SE} , t{BE} , or t{CE}).